Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

         }
     }

 But what does such a specialized kernel look like?
 For the most part, they are similar to the microkernels we implemented before.
-The only difference is that we need to adjust the loads, stores and FMLA instructions for fixed M dimensions.
+The only difference is that we need to adjust the loads, stores and FMLA instructions for a fixed M dimension.
 For example in the case of M = 3:

 **matmul_m_4_k: Loading a column of C with M = 3**